vertyll/vertyll/README.md

 ## 👋 Hi I'm Mikołaj
 Welcome to my GitHub profile.

 I'm a developer based in Poland, and I'm passionate about crafting digital experiences and web development.
+I am currently studying computer science with specialization in programming and I am learning.

 ## 💻 Tech Stack